himself65/affine-minimum/README.md

-# AFFiNE Demo
+# AFFiNE Minimum

-> This is a demo of the AFFiNE project.
+> This is a minimum implementation of the AFFiNE project.
+> It is used for the beginner who wants to learn the AFFiNE infrastructure, or React.js Ecosystem.
+> It is also used for the developer who wants to contribute to the AFFiNE.

 ## Features